Três Graças

 Três Graças (lit.
 Three Graces) is a Brazilian telenovela created by Aguinaldo Silva, Virgílio Silva and Zé Dassilva.
-It premiered on TV Globo on 20 October 2025.
+It aired on TV Globo from 20 October 2025 to 15 May 2026.
 The telenovela stars Sophie Charlotte, Dira Paes, Alana Cabral, Grazi Massafera, Murilo Benício, Romulo Estrela, Arlete Salles and Marcos Palmeira.

 Plot

 Gerluce, Lígia, and Joélly are three women from different generations of the same family whose lives are marked by a common factor: they all faced teenage pregnancy and were abandoned by their respective partners.
 Residents of the Chacrinha slum in São Paulo, Gerluce was raised by her mother after being abandoned by her father, Joaquim, and in her youth, she faced the same fate with the arrival of Joélly at a time when she was preparing to enter college.
 Determined and hardworking, Gerluce lives an intense routine, which boils down to work, caring for her sick mother, and protecting her daughter, where her main goal is to provide a different life and a promising future for her.
 However, when Joélly gets pregnant at an early age, Gerluce will do everything she can to prevent her daughter from giving up her dreams and ambitions, just as she and her mother were forced to do.
 In addition, Gerluce also faces romantic conflicts, such as her breakup with Gilmar, a married man who cheated on her, and the advances of Bagdá, a powerful drug dealer in the community who is in love with her.